-In 2021 our school began the process of implementing both the Respectful Relationships and School Wide Positive Behaviour Support programs which tie in well to Positive Education and the current practices we use within the school.
-This is the beginning of a journey we are looking forward to.
+In 2021 our school began the process of implementing Respectful Relationships which ties in well to Positive Education and the current practices we use within the school.
+In 2022 we look forward to strengthening our practices further.

 It’s Not Ok To Be Away

 - attends doctor and dentist appointments out of school hours (where possible)